cosinewaves/loader/README.md

 ⸻

 ✅ Best Practices

-• ✅ Use init() for setup and start() for logic execution.
+- ✅ Use `init()` for setup logic and `start()` for beginning execution.
-• ✅ Use waitFor() to ensure dependent modules are ready.
+- ✅ Use `waitFor("ModuleName")` to safely coordinate between modules.
-• ❌ Avoid require() chaining that assumes a module is ready immediately.
+- ✅ Use `loader.load_descendants(...)` to recursively load all modules from a centralized folder.
-• ❌ Don’t rely on circular module dependencies.
+- ❌ Avoid chaining `require()` calls that assume the target module has already completed startup.
-• ✅ Use loader.load_descendants(...) during game bootstrap from a central “Modules” folder.
+- ❌ Don’t create circular dependencies between modules.

 ⸻